AudiusProject/audius-protocol/README.md

 | Service                                                        | Description
 | -- | --
-| [`creator-node`](creator-node)                  | Maintains the availability of users' content on IPFS including user metadata, images, and audio content
+| [`creator-node`](creator-node)                  | Maintains the availability of users' content via the Audius Storage Protocol, including user metadata, images, and audio content.
+Also known as Content Node.
-| [`discovery-provider`](discovery-provider)      | Indexes and stores the contents of the audius contracts on the ethereum blockchain for clients to query via an API
+| [`discovery-provider`](discovery-provider)      | Indexes and stores the contents of the audius contracts on the Ethereum & Solana blockchains for clients to query via an API.
+Also known as Discovery Node.
-| [`identity-service`](identity-service)          | Stores encrypted auth ciphertexts, does Twitter oauth and relays transactions on behalf of users
+| [`identity-service`](identity-service)          | Stores encrypted auth ciphertexts and handles oauth artifacts

-### Audius Smart Contracts
+### Smart Contracts & Programs

-The independent sets of smart contracts that underpin the Audius protocol:
+The independent sets of smart contracts that power the on-chain aspects of the Audius protocol:

 | Contracts                                                        | Description
 | -- | --
+| [`eth-contracts`](https://github.com/AudiusProject/audius-protocol/tree/master/eth-contracts) | The Ethereum smart contracts that run the Audius protocol, encompassing the Audius ERC20 token and functionality for staking, off-chain service registration / lookup, and governance
+| [`solana-programs`](https://github.com/AudiusProject/audius-protocol/tree/master/solana-programs) | The Solana programs for the Audius protocol, encompassing user account, content listing, and content interaction functionality
 | [`contracts`](https://github.com/AudiusProject/audius-protocol/tree/master/contracts)         | The POA network smart contracts for the Audius protocol, encompassing user account, content listing, and content interaction functionality
-| [`eth-contracts`](https://github.com/AudiusProject/audius-protocol/tree/master/eth-contracts) | The ethereum smart contracts that run the Audius protocol, encompassing the Audius ERC20 token and functionality for staking, off-chain service registration / lookup, and governance

 ### Audius Client Libraries